pmean/build-website/text/07/RWiki.md

 A Wiki is a website that is easily edited by anyone with an interest in the topic.
-The main page explains that the purpose of the R Wiki is
-\"*the collaborative writing of R documentation*.\" The site also warns that you should check the primary documentation for R first, such as the official manuals
+The main page explains that the purpose of the R Wiki is "*the collaborative writing of R documentation*."
+The site also warns that you should check the primary documentation for R first, such as the official manuals